-a.
-Use as injection mode in IMBA or Chronic Annual Dose Workbook.
+- a.
+GM = geometric mean; GSD = geometric standard deviation. - b.
+Use as injection mode in IMBA or Chronic Annual Dose Workbook. - c.

-b.
 A default GSD of 3.0 should be substituted for a calculated GSD of less than 3.0.

 Before 1949, it is assumed that tritium intakes were limited by the tolerance level.
-The earliest tritium tolerance limit that has been found to date is an air concentration limit of 0.01 μ Ci/L in 1947 (Parker 1947; Patterson 1949) (see Attachment A for discussion of tolerance levels).
-The assumption of a chronic intake at this concentration of 1.2 m3/hr for 2,000 hr/yr results in an intake rate of 6.6 × 107 pCi/d.
-This produces annual organ doses of about 1,500 mrem [116], which is larger than all but a few recorded doses from 1949 through the 1960s.
+The earliest tritium tolerance limit that has been found to date is an air concentration limit of 0.01 μ Ci/L in 1947 [Parker 1947; Patterson 1949] (see Attachment A for discussion of tolerance levels).
+The assumption of a chronic intake at this concentration of 1.2 m3/hr for 2,000 hr/yr results in an intake rate of 6.6×10^7 pCi/d.
+This produces annual organ doses of about 1,500 mrem [117], which is larger than all but a few recorded doses from 1949 through the 1960s.
 Therefore, this intake rate is favorable to claimants for the highest risk workers, namely those at the 108-B Tritium Extraction Facility.
 Tritium would have been present at the fuel dissolution plants as well and to a lesser extent at the reactors, but the tritium in the latter facilities would certainly not have been as concentrated as at the 108-B facility.
-It is assumed that tritium intakes at the reactors and fuel dissolution facilities would have been at most 10% of the intakes at 108-B [117].
-Therefore, daily intakes of 7×10^6 pCi/d should be assigned to unmonitored workers at the reactors, fuel dissolution plants, or rovers.
+It is assumed that tritium intakes at the reactors and fuel dissolution facilities would have been at most 10% of the intakes at 108-B [118].
+Therefore, daily intakes of 7 × 106 pCi/d should be assigned to unmonitored workers at the reactors, fuel dissolution plants, or rovers.